Material-CMS/material-cms/README.md

-## Apostrophe CMS, Fullpage.js & Materialize CSS
+## Apostrophe CMS & Materialize CSS and lots of modifications!

 ----

-### This is my approach to integrate materialize.css into the Apostrophe CMS.
+### Apostrophe CMS with material design features, production modules, widgets.

-Still in alpha but most main functions for building amazing fullpage, materialized content is working.
-You have 4 basic widgets but by their flexibility you got thousands of different possiblities to style your page.
+You can build a fully working content management system in 10 Minutes and modify your website with fullpage, materialized content.

 ![Screenshot](screenshot.jpg)